zilexa/Homeserver/filesystem/README.md

 &nbsp;

---> If you prefer Raid1, skip 1A and 2A, do 1B, 2B instead and notice steps marked "_Exception `Raid1`_" or "_Exception `Raid1` + SSD Cache_".\
+--> If you prefer Raid1, follow those steps and in step 3 notice steps marked "_Exception `Raid1`_" or "_Exception `Raid1` + SSD Cache_".\
 --> Otherwise ignore those steps.
-## Step 1: Prep your disks with a filesystem
+## Step 1A: Prep your disks with a filesystem
 Note this will delete your data.
 To convert EXT4 disks without loosing data or add existing BtrFS disks to a filesystem, Google.
 - unmount all the drives you are going to format: for each disk `sudo umount /media/(diskname)` or use the Disks utility via Budgie menu and hit the stop button for each disk.
 - list the disk devices: `sudo fdisk -l` you will need the paths of each disks.
 - Decide which disk(s) will be the `backup1` disk and for 2A which will be the `parity1`disk.
 - In the next steps, know `-L name` is how you label your disks.

-### 1A: Make filesystems & root subvolume
+### STEP 1B: Create the permanent mount points
 1. Prepare: create the permanent mount points for each disk and for your MergerFS pools:
 `sudo mkdir -p /mnt/pool`
-`sudo mkdir -p /mnt/pool-archive` #Comment-out/skip if no SSD cache `sudo mkdir -p /mnt/disks/{cache,data1,data2,data3,parity1,backup1}` change to reflect the # of drives you have for data, parity and backup.\
+`sudo mkdir -p /mnt/pool-archive` #Comment-out/skip if no SSD cache `sudo mkdir -p /mnt/disks/{cache,data1,data2,data3,parity1,backup1}` change to reflect the # of drives you have for data, parity and backup.\0

+### STEP 1C: Create filesystems and root subvolume
 _**Do the following task for each disk**_, !Change labels accordingly!:
-2. Create a filesystem per disk: `sudo mkfs.btrfs -f -L data1 /dev/sdX` _where X is the diskname_, like sda, sdb etc (see output of fdisk).
+2. (skip for raid1) Create a filesystem per disk: `sudo mkfs.btrfs -f -L data1 /dev/sdX` _where X is the diskname_, like sda, sdb etc (see output of fdisk).
-3. Temporarily mount the disk: `sudo mount /dev/sda /mnt/disks/data1`
+3. (skip for raid1) Temporarily mount the disk: `sudo mount /dev/sda /mnt/disks/data1`
-4. Create a root subvolume: `sudo btrfs subvolume create /mnt/disks/data1/XXX` _where XXX is data for datadisks_, parity for paritydisk, backup for backupdisk.
+4. (skip for raid1) Create a root subvolume: `sudo btrfs subvolume create /mnt/disks/data1/XXX` _where XXX is data for datadisks_, parity for paritydisk, backup for backupdisk.

-### 1B: For Raid1
+### STEP 1C For Raid1
-- Create 1 filesystem for all data+parity disks (no dedicated parity drive):  `sudo mkfs.btrfs -f -L pool –d raid1 /dev/sda /dev/sdb` for each disk device, set label and path accordingly (see output of fdisk).
+2. Create 1 filesystem for all data+parity disks (no dedicated parity drive):  `sudo mkfs.btrfs -f -L pool –d raid1 /dev/sda /dev/sdb` for each disk device, set label and path accordingly (see output of fdisk).
-- For the backup disk, use the command in 2A.
+3. For the backup disk, use the command in 2A.

-### 1C: Modify script for Raid1
+4. Do step 3 and 4 from 1C now, but obtaining the path of your array first via `sudo lsblk`.

+#### You are now almost ready to run the script
+--> The script will install tools, create (on system disk) the subvolume for Docker persistent volumes and a subvolume for OS drive backup purposes (system-snapshots).\
+--> These are in addition to subvolumes created by the [Ubuntu Budgie post-install script](https://github.com/zilexa/Ubuntu-Budgie-Post-Install-Script).
+The Docker subvolume will allow you to easily backup or migrate your Docker apps config/data and all maintenance scripts/tasks for the server.\
+--> **The script does everything for you except adding your disks UUIDs, it helps you find them and copy them to the `fstab`file, which is a system file that tells the system how and where to mount your disks.**\
+--> The script does not add your disks to that system file!\
+--> Instead, use the example fstab file and copy the lines yourself _when the script asks you to_.\

+### Step 3 raid1 prep: remove part of the script
 - Line 10-38 (Snapraid install): remove.
 Line 3-8 (MergerFS install): remove if you will not use an SSD cache with Raid1.
 - Line 49: remove.
 Line 48: Keep, as this is the path used by scripts and applications.
 - Line 50: Remove parity1 and remove data1-data3 between brackets { } because raid1 appears as a single disk, it will be mounted to `/mnt/pool`.
 - _Exception `Raid1` + SSD Cache_: Add `raid1` between brackets { }.
 You  will mount the filesystem (in step 4) to `mnt/disks/raid1` and the pool stays `/mnt/pool`.

-## Script notes
---> The script will install tools, create (on system disk) the subvolume for Docker persistent volumes and a subvolume for OS drive backup purposes (system-snapshots).\
---> These are in addition to subvolumes created by the [Ubuntu Budgie post-install script](https://github.com/zilexa/Ubuntu-Budgie-Post-Install-Script).
-The Docker subvolume will allow you to easily backup or migrate your Docker apps config/data and all maintenance scripts/tasks for the server.\
---> **The script does everything for you except adding your disks UUIDs, it helps you find them and copy them to the `fstab`file, which is a system file that tells the system how and where to mount your disks.**\
---> The script does not add your disks to that system file!\
---> Instead, use the example fstab file and copy the lines yourself _when the script asks you to_.\
+-

-## Step 2: Run the script & use the fstab example file
+### Step 3: Run the script & use the fstab example file
 _Read this step fully first_\
 Only 1 action: From the folder where you downloaded the script, run it (no sudo) via `bash setup-storage.sh`, follow the steps laid out during execution.
 Have a look at the example fstab file.
 Notice: